-Whether you have found it fairly easy to bond with your baby or you are not sure where to start, the following tips should give you some useful pointers for developing one of the most important relationships in your life.
+Whether you have found bonding with your baby very easy or you are not sure where to start, the following tips should give you some useful pointers for developing one of the most important relationships in your life.

 1) Bond with your bump